bologer/anycomment.io/readme.txt

 * Subscription form: Better visual design for subscription form, #294
 * Subscription form: guest users can now subscribe but need to confirm it by provided email, #294
 * Subscription form: users can unsubscribe anytime by following the link provided in the bottom of the email, #294
+* Subscription form: added email template for confirmation email, #294
+* Plugin is now following PSR-4 and most of the plugin comply with WordPress Coding Standards

 **Fixes:**